emmekappa/docker-spark/README.md

-Docker container for spark stand alone cluster
+Docker container for spark stand alone cluster running on Tutum
 =================================

 This repository contains a set of scripts and configuration files to run a [Apache Spark](https://spark.apache.org/) standalone cluster from [Docker](https://www.docker.io/) container.

+It has been modified to run on docker host created on [Tutum](http://tutum.co).
+It should also work on [wave](https://github.com/weaveworks/weave)

 To run master execute: